dhrutibhudia97/Battleship-Game/README.md

-## REMINDER ##
-* Your dependencies must be placed in the `requirements.txt` file

 # BATTLESHIP GAME

 The BattleShip game is a game in the python terminal run using Heroku.
-The aim of this game is for users to try and find the computers' 5 battleships on the game board by guessing the coordinates correctly before their number of turns left run out.
+The aim of this game is for users to try and find the computers' 5 battleships on the game board by guessing the coordinates correctly before their number of turns left runs out.
 Users are given an option at the beginning of the game to pick easy/ medium or hard.
 This determines how many turns they get: easy - 25, medium - 20, and hard - 15.
 The board grid size is (6x6), 36 spaces and each of the 5 battleships takes up 1 space.
 The purpose of this game is to entertain the user with no prior knowledge needed as the outcome of the game is based on luck.
 It is easy for anyone to play, no other player is needed and they just need to guess a row and column number.
 They have to guess where the 5 ships are before their turns run out.
-The target audience is anyone is wants to play a game against the computer.
+The target audience is anyone who wants to play a small game on the computer by themselves.

 ![python responsive screen design](https://user-images.githubusercontent.com/107180641/201770085-acfe3871-bb03-4f19-a97a-7cf4ee732a7e.png)